0adri3n/WhyTeaDownloader/README.md

 And everything works perfectly !

+## Special note

+Huge thanks to the api https://api.vevioz.com !
+I couldn't implement a full downloader, so I bypassed it by displaying a download frame from an API !

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.